The Master of Light

 Joaquin Sorolla y Bastida (1863 – 1923) was one of history's most brilliant artists and yet despite his exhibitions attracting vast attendances his stunning oil paintings are still not widely known outside Spain.

-My name is Iain Vellacott.
-I am a professional artist living and working in the south west of France.
+My name is Iain Vellacott and I am a professional artist living and working in the south west of France.

 I had not previously come across Sorolla but walking around his house and studio and looking at his paintings both there and at the Prado I quickly came to love his work.